 30th Birthday Ideas in Los Angeles: How to Spend It Well

-Congratulations: you’ve chosen the most glamorous city in the US for a birthday trip.
-Now what?
+Congratulations: You’ve chosen the most glamorous city in the US for a birthday trip

 Head to Malibu for stretches of golden sand.
 Make your way to Koreatown for parties and quirky spas.
 You’ll find street art and galleries in the Arts District, excellent Mexican food in East LA, and glamour in Beverly Hills.
 And that’s barely scratching the surface.
-The place is so big and diverse, that for your birthday trip you’re going to need a few ideas.
-Fortunately for you, we’ve got some for you…
+The place is so big and diverse, that for your birthday trip you’re going to need a few suggestions.
+Fortunately, we here at Plum Guide have done the hard work (as usual), and have got plenty of 30th birthday ideas in Los Angeles for you.

 Any set of 30th birthday ideas in Los Angeles, naturally, call for some drinks – preferably some very good, very chilled drinks.
 Of course, there are classic LA venues such as the Polo Lounge at the Beverly Hills Hotel on Sunset Boulevard.
 Drinking a Bellini on a patio festooned with bougainvilleas while listening to soft music is sure to make you feel like a movie star.
 However, you could follow the locals’ lead and seek out a neighbourhood bar.
 The Friend in Silverlake ticks that box – think cotton-candy pink exterior and disco-balled, art-strewn interior, plus a short-but-sweet cocktail menu.
 Or over in Koreatown in Downtown LA, there’s been a lot of buzz about the Normandie Club, where you can book a banquette for larger groups and work your way through its “inspired by the classics” cocktail menu, including an Old Fashioned made with coconut bourbon.
 Happy, happy birthday.